Unidentified case searchRun advanced search

 There are a number of search parameters you can use to restrict the number of cases that willl be returned or just click on search to have all the cases listed.
 The search parameters that are most useful are gender, age when last seen and ethnic appearance.
 This information can be entered into the fields on the home page or use the case search tab.
-There is an advanced search facility where you can enter the location where last seen.
+There is an advanced search facility where you can enter the location where last seen and/or distinguishing features.

 - What cases are included?x